m-kru/fp2p/doc/installation_and_usage.rst

 2. :code:`graph` - resolves a mapping tree and prints graph,
 3. :code:`resolve` - resolves a mapping tree and prints the result.

-After preparing proper mapping tree files or assignment files user only needs to call fp2p with one of the subcommands and proper order of arguments.
+After preparing proper mapping tree files or assignment files user only needs to call :code:`fp2p` with one of the subcommands and proper order of arguments.
-This is further explained in the section ...
+This is further explained in the section :ref:`Subcommands`.
 You can also always run :code:`python fp2p.py -h` or :code:`python fp2p.py {subcommand} -h`.

 Windows